chrisjsherm/docker-compose-lamp/README.md

 It comes with Redis.
 It runs on default port `6379`.

-## Why you shouldn't use this stack unmodified in production
+## Modify this stack before deploying to production

-In Production you should modify at a minimum the following subjects:
+In Production you should modify, at a minimum, the following:

 - php handler: mod_php=> php-fpm
 - secure mysql users with proper source IP limitations

+## Deployment

+Each time you merge a commit to master, a GitHub Actions workflow copies the following directories to the remote server.

+- config
+- www

+### Secrets

+The address of the remote server is defined in this repository's GitHub Secrets.
+The credentials for connecting the the remote server are defined there as well.